Asriel99/background/example/README.md

-# backgroundflutter_example
+# background_example

-Demonstrates how to use the backgroundflutter plugin.
+Demonstrates how to use the background plugin.

 ## Getting Started